In US, a virus-era Ramadan presents obstacles, opportunities

 NEW YORK CITY: IMAM MUFTI MOHAMMED ISMAIL, 38

-The An-Noor Cultural Center and masjid, or mosque, is located blocks from Elmhurst Hospital Center in Queens, where patients have been dying from COVID-19 at an alarming rate.
+The An-Noor Cultural Center and masjid is located blocks from Elmhurst Hospital Center in Queens, where patients have been dying from COVID-19 at an alarming rate.

+"We have lost a lot of Muslim brothers and sisters in my community," Imam Ismail says.

-A prayer of "protection from diseases" is printed in Arabic and English on a paper posted to the mosque wall, and Ismail says the Bangladeshi community has lost "close to 150 people" to COVID-19 across New York City.
+A prayer of "protection from diseases" is printed in Arabic and English on a paper posted to the mosque wall, and Ismail says the Bangladeshi community has lost "close to 150 people" to COVID-19 across New York City, many from this neighborhood.

 MINNEAPOLIS: IMAM SHARIF MOHAMED